There was an error with your log in

 Get to know the heart of the Alps and hit the high-altitude hiking trails around Mont Blanc.
 Starting and ending in Chamonix, you will learn why finishing the iconic Tour du Mont Blanc is more than 10 days of top-notch hiking with a backdrop of magnificent Alpine scenery.
 Enjoy the cultural, historical, and gastronomical aspects of the area located at the juncture of 3 countries and avoid the crowds (your guide knows the paths walked by few).
 Find out for yourself what makes this one of the world’s best treks!

-• Your trip begins in the mountain town of Chamonix, famous for being the adventure capital of the Alps.
+• Our trip begins in the mountain town of Chamonix, famous for being the adventure capital of the Alps.
 Located at the foot of Mont Blanc, its cobblestone streets breathe adventure while also exhibiting Alpine small-town charm combined with French sophistication.
 You will meet the rest of the group at 6pm at your hotel for a short trip briefing and gear check, followed by dinner.
+Get some rest for tomorrow, as that’s when our TMB adventure officially begins!

 Meals: Dinner